-How to get to Isola Maggiore:
+How to reach Isola Maggiore:

 The even more scenic route … with no planes involved.
-Eurostar to Paris, TGV high speed train to Zurich.
+Eurostar from London to Paris, TGV high speed train to Zurich.
 Overnight in Zurich and a day to explore.
-Early morning train from Zurich to Chur to pick up the wonderful narrow gauge Bernina Express over Alpine gradients and down into Torino, then Italian train on to Milan.
-Overnight in Milan, and on to Passignano for the ferry.
+Early morning train from Zurich to Chur to pick up the wonderful narrow gauge Bernina Express over Alpine gradients and down into Torino, then an Italian train on to Milan.
+Overnight in Milan, followed by a day in Bologna, and on to Passignano for the ferry.

 I returned by the fast route – two hours by train from Castiglione to Rome, the Leonardo Express to Fiumicino international airport, then a flight to Leeds Bradford.
 Four days out, one day back!

 Ferries across to the island are operated by umbriamobilita.it

 The timetable changes three or four times a year but, very broadly speaking, ferries run every hour or 90 mins.
 The journey from the shore to the island takes between 15-30 minutes, depending where you board.

 Not sure where to begin?
 If you would like any guidance on your possible travel options within Italy, please feel free to drop me a line: email@example.com.

 I’m always happy to give travel advice where I can … although please note I’m unable to accept any responsibility.